sxs-collaboration/sxs/README.md

 simulation, or return a range of versions or resolutions.
 Currently, the high-level objects encapsulate

-  * Catalog — a listing of all data produced by the SXS collaboration
+  * Simulations — a catalog of all simulations produced by the SXS collaboration
+  * Simulation — an object encapsulating all data for a single simulation
   * Metadata — data describing the simulation parameters
   * Horizons — time-series data describing the apparent horizons
   * Waveforms — time-series data describing the extrapolated gravitational-wave modes

-The complete documentation is [hosted here](https://sxs.readthedocs.io/en/stable/).

 ## Installation